Advertiser Disclosure

 3. Fund Your Account

 Connect a bank account and start moving money to your account.
-Current helps you create bank accounts on their app and connect them to your crypto account.
+Most platforms help you create bank accounts on their app and connect them to your crypto account.
 Set weekly or monthly funding targets so your portfolio grows consistently.
 The best way to grow your portfolio is to increase how much you contribute to it each month.
-A Current Spend Account reveals your spending insights, which can help improve your monthly portfolio contribution.

 4. Choose and Purchase Your Cryptocurrency